-- (2) Gross premiums written is the sum of both direct premiums written and assumed premiums written before the effect of ceded reinsurance and the intercompany pooling agreement.
+- e of Contents Gross premiums written is the sum of both direct premiums written and assumed premiums written before the effect of ceded reinsurance and the intercompany pooling agreement.
 Direct premiums written are the premiums on all policies our insurance subsidiaries have issued during the year.
-Assumed premiums written are premiums that our insurance subsidiaries have received from any authorized state-mandated pools and a previous fronting facility.
-(See Note 8 in the Notes to our Consolidated Financial Statements which are included elsewhere in this report.) - (3) Net premiums written is the sum of direct premiums written and assumed premiums written less ceded premiums written.
+Assumed premiums written are premiums that our insurance subsidiaries have receiv any authorized state-mandated pools and a previous fronting facility.
+(See Note 8 in the Notes to our Consolidated Financial Statements which are included elsewhere in this report.) - Net premiums written is the sum of direct premiums written and assumed premiums written less ceded premiums written.
 Ceded premiums written is the portion of direct premiums written that we cede to our reinsurers under our reinsurance contracts.
-(See Note 8 in the Notes to our Consolidated Financial Statements which are included elsewhere in this report.) - (4) Losses and LAE ratio is the ratio (expressed as a percentage) of losses and LAE to net premiums earned. - (5) Commission expense ratio is the ratio (expressed as a percentage) of commission expense to net premiums earned. - (6) Underwriting and other operating expense ratio is the ratio (expressed as a percentage) of underwriting and other operating expense to net premiums earned. - (7) Combined ratio is the sum of the losses and LAE ratio, the commission expense ratio and the underwriting and other operating expense ratio. - (8) In connection with our January 1, 2000 assumption of the assets, liabilities and operations of the Fund, our Nevada insurance subsidiary assumed the Fund's rights and obligations associated with the LPT Agreement, a retroactive 100% quota share reinsurance agreement with third party reinsurers, which substantially reduced exposure to losses for pre-July 1, 1995 Nevada insured risks.
-Pursuant to the LPT Agreement, the Fund initially ceded \$1.525 billion in liabilities for incurred but unpaid losses and LAE, which represented substantially all of the Fund's outstanding losses as of June 30, 1999 for claims with original dates of injury prior to July 1, 1995. - (9) Deferred reinsurance gain-LPT Agreement reflects the unamortized gain from our LPT Agreement.
+(See Note 8 in the Notes to our Consolidated Financial Statements which har included elsewhere in this report.)
+(3) - (4) Losses and LAE ratio is the ratio (expressed as a percentage) of losses and LAE to net premiums earned. - (5) Commission expense ratio is the ratio (expressed as a percentage) of commission expense to net premiums earned. - (6) Underwriting and other operating expense ratio is the ratio (expressed as a percentage) of underwriting and other operating expense to net premiums earned. - Combined ratio is the sum of the losses and LAE ratio, the commission expense ratio and the underwriting and other operating (7) - In connection with our January 1, 2000 assumption of the assets, liabilities and operations of the Fund, our Nevada insurance subsidiary assumed the Fund's rights and obligations associated with the LPT Agreement, a retroactive 100% quota share reinsuranc agreement with third party reinsures, which substantially reduced exposure to losses for pre-July 1, 1995.
+Nevada insured risks.
+Pursuant to the LPT Agreement, the Fund initially ceded 51,555 billion in liabilities for incurred but unpaid losses and LAE, which represented substantially all of the Fund's outstanding losses as of June 30, 1999 for claims with original dates of injury prior to July 1, 1995.
+(8) - (9) Deferred reinsurance gain-LPT Agreement reflects the unamortized gain from our LPT Agreement.
 Under GAAP, this gain is deferred and is being amortized using the recovery method, whereby the amortization is determined by the proportion of actual reinsurance recoveries to total estimated recoveries, and the amortization is reflected in losses and LAE.
-We periodically reevaluate the remaining direct reserves subject to the LPT Agreement.
-Our reevaluation results in corresponding adjustments, if needed, to reserves, ceded reserves, reinsurance recoverables and the deferred reinsurance gain, with the net effect being an increase or decrease, as the case may be, to net income. - (10) We define net income before impact of LPT Agreement as net income less (i) amortization of deferred reinsurance gain-LPT Agreement and (ii) adjustments to LPT Agreement ceded reserves.
-We define pro forma earnings per share-basic and diluted-before impact of the LPT Agreement as net income before impact of the LPT Agreement divided by the common shares issued in our conversion (50,000,002).
-These are not measurements of financial performance under GAAP and should not be considered in isolation or as an alternative to any other measure of performance derived in accordance with GAAP.
+We periodically reevalue to reserve, ceiled reserves, reinsurance recoverables and the deferred reinsurance gain, with the net effect being an increase or decr as the case may be, to net income. - We define net income before impact of LPT Agreement as net income less (i) amortization of deferred reinsurance gain-LPT Agreement and (ii) adjustments to LPT Agreement ceded reserves.
+We define pro forma earnings per share-basic and diluted- before impact of the LPT Agreement as net income before impact of the LPT Agreement divided by the common shares issued in t conversion (S0,000,002).
+These are not measurements of financial performance under GAAP and should not be considered in isola or as an alternative to any other measure of performance derived in accordance with GAAP.
+(10) ued in ou

 We present net income before impact of LPT Agreement because we believe that it is an important supplemental measure of operating performance to be used by analysts, investors and other interested parties in evaluating us.
-We present pro forma earnings per share-basic and diluted-before impact of the LPT Agreement because we believe that it is an important supplemental measure of performance by outstanding common share issued in our conversion.
+We present pro forma earnings per share- basic and diluted-before impact of the LPT Agreement because we believe that it is an important supplemental measure of performance by outstanding common share issued in our conversion.